ChargrilledChook/tic-tac-toe/README.md

 * A pass on public / private methods
 * Reduce size of Referee class?
 * Separate objects into different files?
+DONE
 * More efficient / clean implementation of win condition, smaller case statement

 ## Reflections